Petme · Columbus

 What does a Petme sitter actually earn in Columbus?

-Boarding in Columbus typically runs $40 to $75 per night, walks clear $18 to $30 per effective hour, daycare lands at $35 to $60 per day, and drop-in visits run $20 to $35 per visit.
+Boarding in Columbus typically runs $35 to $65 per night, walks clear $15 to $24 per effective hour, daycare lands at $25 to $45 per day, and drop-in visits run $15 to $24 per visit.
 Petme charges owners 0%, so up to 90% of every booking lands with you.
 Full-time Columbus sitters running a mix of walks, daycare, and boarding typically clear $3,500 to $7,000 a month gross.

 Every Petme booking automatically includes up to $20,000 in vet expenses if something happens during the stay.
 No deductible, no extra cost.
 That floor lets sitters say yes to medical, senior, and large-breed bookings without taking the financial risk personally.

-How quickly can I start booking after applying?
+How do I start booking after applying?

 Owners pay in full at booking confirmation.
 Petme holds the funds and releases payout 24 hours after the stay completes.
 Chargebacks on disputed bookings go through Petme support, not the sitter.